babcockdavidr/SubScrubber-GUI/README.md

 SubScrubber is under active development.
 Here is what is coming next.

 **v0.8.0 — Settings Expansion**
 About dialog with credits and issue reporting.
 Column sort on Batch.
 Default sensitivity preferences.
-Cleaning actions shown in the file report.

 **v0.9.0 — Packaging & Distribution**
 Standalone executables for Windows, macOS, and Linux via PyInstaller and GitHub Actions.
 First-run setup wizard.
 Session memory.